KerryAnn – A Journey to Build a blog

-I am KerryAnn, an Australian who wants to travel, enjoy life and have freedom.
+I am KerryAnn, an Australian who wants to travel, enjoy life, and have freedom.
 This blog is to share my personal experiences so that you too can see that a simple lifestyle combined with an online business can be possible for anyone who wants it badly enough.
 Freedom is the ability to choose what you want and when.

 I have for many years kept journals of my life, the things I did and wrote about how I felt.
 I always noted my debts and how I tried to overcome them, or at least live with them, and live cheaply.

 Eventually, we sold everything, cleared all debt, bought a motorhome and hit the road.
 We now travel around Australia all year, selling goods as we go, and I want to share my experiences and lifestyle with others.

 I no longer want a big house so I can spend so much time cleaning it.

 I am happy living in a small space, my motorhome.

 I no longer want to spend a whole day every week tending to our garden, although it was nice to have an acre of lawn, fruit trees, and heaps of vegetable beds.
 It was a lot of work.